Sourdough Cookie Bars

 Instructions

-• Cover the pan and chill in the fridge for at least 2 hours or up to 3 days.
+• Bake it right away, or cover and chill in the fridge for up to 3 days.

 • Let the cookie bar cool in the tin for an hour before removing and letting it cool completely on a wire rack.
 The cookies will be pretty soft while still warm but will firm up as they cool to room temperature.